alice-adventures/Alice/src/alice_cmd/setup/README.md

   1. `check` : Check the system, all external dependencies and that GitHub API is able to create repositories on behalf of the Participant.

-  1. `config TOKEN` : Set login, user name and email from the given Github personal access token and git config.
+  1. `config [update | TOKEN]` : Set login, user name and email from the given GitHub personal access token (and, possibly, also from git config).
+When `config update` is used, the user configuration file is updated with the information from the GitHub account (and, possibly, also from git config).